Drexel2k/raspiFM/README.md

 ## Requirements for Spotify connect for Raspberry Pi OS/Linux
 To use the Spotify conncet feature, spotifyd needs to be installed.
-Unfortunetally, spotifyd delivers only 32 bit binaries, so we have to build a 64 bit verion by ourselves (or setup a 32 bit environment in the 64 bit raspberry pi OS).
+Unfortunetally, spotifyd delivers only 32 bit binaries, so we have to build a 64 bit verion by ourselves (or setup a 32 bit environment in the 64 bit raspberry pi OS) with step 1 to 10 or use the file from the [libs] folder (start from stepp 11).
 To build a 64bit binary and set up the daemon:
 - 1. Uninstall current rust compiler if one is installed, it may be to old, e.g. by: `sudo apt remove rustc` or `rustup self uninstall`
 - 2. On other Linux distributions than Raspberry Pi OS, e.g. Ubuntu you may need to install curl to install the current rust tolchain: `sudo apt install curl`